 - As stated above, by Payroll Clocking ON / OFF, staff are telling Blackpurl that they are ready and available for work

-- By having these two components we can then provide productivity reports and find out if your Technicians are productive, efficient, and proficient.
+- By having these two components we can then provide productivity reports and find out if your Technicians are productive, efficient, and / or proficient

 - By establishing when a Technician is available for work (Payroll Clocking) - you can establish how many hours they are available for

-- If your Technician Payroll Clocked ON today at 8 am and Payroll Clocked OFF at 3 pm, the system knows that they have been available to work for 7 hours
+- If your Technician Payroll Clocked ON today at 8 am and Payroll Clocked OFF at 3 pm, Blackpurl knows that they have been available to work for 7 hours

-- By comparing the number of billed/invoiced hours by the number of available hours (Payroll Clocking), Blackpurl can calculate how proficient your Technician is.
+- By comparing the number of billed / invoiced hours to the Customer with the number of available hours (Payroll Clocking), Blackpurl can calculate how proficient your Technician is

 For further information on Productivity Reporting, please review our article - Reporting - How to Run Technician Productivity Reports (including Job Clocking / Payroll Clocking)